Zach-Goldstein/Zengine/README.md

 ## Events:
 Events are handled in the Event.cs class.
 The dispatcher is a single class, where events are registered and emitted.
 For a class to be a listener, it has to be an IEventListener and implement HandleEvent locally.

 You can find an example of the events in FloryanHW/GameCode/Events/QuestManager.cs.
-The event is registered in Floryan/GameCode/Scenes/CollisionScene.cs and triggered in QuestManager.cs.
+The event is registered in Floryan/GameCode/Scenes/CollisionScene.cs, called from FloryanHW/GameCode/Entity/Coin.cs, and finally handled in QuestManager.cs.

 ## Collision:
 Collision is handled through Engine/Collision/Hitbox.cs.
 Note that matrix transformations are used to get the original hitbox points into the proper world coordinates.
 You can find the transformation functions in Engine/Util/MatrixTransforms.cs.
 An example of using collision information can be found in FloryanHW/GameCode/Entities/Player.cs.